-Learning trajectories show the skills children gain over time and offer insights into the learning crisis and the impacts of policies on cohort learning.
+Learning trajectories show the skills children gain over time and offer insights into which policy priorities can help address the learning crisis.

 What are learning trajectories?

 Learning trajectories (also referred to as learning profiles) show how much children learn over time in a particular context.
 Where most efforts to measure learning focus on what children know at one point in time, usually through an assessment late in the schooling cycle, learning trajectories trace out the process of learning as children progress through school.